 Sales and Marketing Expenses.
-Sales and marketing expenses increased by \$8.0 million, or 31.2%, for the three months ended September 30, 2023 as compared to the same period in 2022.
-The increase in sales and marketing expenses was due to investment in our direct sales force and our patient focused outreach and education campaigns.
-Sales and marketing expenses increased as a result of increases of \$3.7 million in payroll and related expenses primarily from increased headcount of sales and marketing personnel, \$1.6 in commissions from increased sales by our employee sales representatives and independent sales agencies, \$0.9 million in surgeon training and clinical-related expenses, \$0.7 million primarily due to increased marketing and advertising, \$0.5 million for professional services related to marketing, and \$0.3 million in surgical instrument expense.
+Sales and marketing expenses increased by \$8.0 million \$6.7 million, or 31.2% 19.8%, for the three months ended September 30, 2023 March 31, 2024 as compared to the same period in 2022, 2023.
+The increase in sales and marketing expenses was due to investment growth in our direct sales force and our patient focused outreach and education campaigns. overall business.
+Sales and marketing expenses increased as a result of increases of \$3.7 million due to \$4.6 million in higher payroll and related expenses primarily from increased headcount of sales and marketing personnel, \$1.6 in commissions from increased sales by our employee sales representatives and independent sales agencies, \$0.9 million in surgeon training and clinical-related expenses, \$0.7 million primarily including stock compensation expense, an increase of \$1.2 million due to increased marketing higher costs for conferences and events due to an expanding sales force and surgeon base, an increase of \$0.6 million due to higher advertising \$0.5 million fees for professional services related direct to marketing, consumer campaigns, and \$0.3 million an increase of \$0.6 million in surgical instrument expense. expense due to an increase in volume of surgical instruments, partially offset by a \$0.3 million decrease in clinical-related expenses.

 Research and Development Expenses.
-R&D expenses increased by \$0.6 million, or 14.5%, for the three months ended September 30, 2023 as compared to the same period in 2022.
-The increase in R&D expenses was primarily due to a \$0.2 million increase in payroll and related costs resulting from increased headcount of research and development personnel and a \$0.2 million increase in product testing and validation costs.
+R&D expenses increased by \$0.6 million \$1.8 million, or 14.5% 54.1%, for the three months ended September 30, 2023 March 31, 2024 as compared to the same period in 2022, 2023.
+The increase in R&D expenses was primarily due to a \$0.2 million \$1.6 million increase in payroll and related costs resulting from increased headcount of research and development personnel, including stock compensation expense, and a \$0.2 million increase in product testing and validation costs. related to the technological advancements milestone obligation from our acquisition of RPM-3D.

 General and Administrative Expenses.
-General and administrative expenses increased by \$3.8 million, or 42.3%, for the three months ended September 30, 2023 as compared to the same period in 2022.
-The increase in general and administrative expenses was primarily related to \$2.2 million in higher payroll and related costs as we increased headcount to support our growing business, and \$1.5 million in compensation expense related to the milestone payments for the RPM-3D acquisition in the second quarter 2023.
+General and administrative expenses increased by \$3.8 million \$3.5 million, or 42.3% 32.2%, for the three months ended September 30, 2023 March 31, 2024 as compared to the same period in 2022, 2023.
+The increase in general and administrative expenses was primarily related to \$2.2 million \$3.3 million in higher payroll and related costs, as we increased headcount primarily due to support our growing business, higher stock compensation expense, and \$1.5 million a \$1.1 million increase in compensation expense related to the milestone payments obligations for the our acquisition of RPM-3D, acquisition in the second quarter 2023.